-- data will be encrypted, and password protected. - device will be password protected.
-(Be sure to select devices that can be protected in this way) - device will be protected by up-to-date endpoint (anti-virus) software - data will be securely deleted from the device, in line with school policy (below) once it has been transferred or its use is complete.
+- data will be encrypted, and password protected. - device will be password protected. - device will be protected by up-to-date endpoint (anti-virus) software - data will be securely deleted from the device, in line with school policy (below) once it has been transferred or its use is complete.

-Staff must ensure that they: (schools may wish to include more school specific detail)
+Staff must ensure that they:

-- at all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse - can recognise a possible breach, understand the need for urgency and know who to report it to within the school - can help data subjects understand their rights and know how to handle a request whether verbal or written and know who to pass it to in the school - only use encrypted data storage for personal data - will not transfer any school personal data to personal devices.
-Procedures should be in place to enable staff to work from home (i.e. VPN access to the school network, or a work laptop provided). - use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data - transfer data using encryption, a secure email account (where appropriate), and secure password protected devices.
+- at all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse - can recognise a possible breach, understand the need for urgency and know who to report it to within the school - can help data subjects understand their rights and know how to handle a request whether verbal or written and know who to pass it to in the school - only use encrypted data storage for personal data - will not transfer any school personal data to personal devices. - use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data - transfer data using encryption, a secure email account (where appropriate), and secure password protected devices.